1. First - a mathematical 'extra' on

 lower part of the body (abdomen) by the diaphragm.

-should be able to recognise these structures of the lungs on the diagrams
+should be able to recognise these structures of the lungs in the diagram on the right

 The ribcage physically protects

-the lungs from being easily crushed and damaged.
+the lungs and heart from being easily crushed and damaged.

 To increase the efficiency of

 gas exchange in the lungs the bronchus divides in two (the bronchi), so each

 lung gets a good supply of air.

 bronchioles with a tiny sac at the end of each one - the alveoli -

 considerably increases the area for oxygen and carbon dioxide gas exchange.

 (including oxygen) is: